procrastinatio/web-map-printing/README.md

 ## Scale and resolution
 Are scale and print quality of the result important?

-* WebGL
+## WebGL

 ## Vectors in PDF
 Must vector layers rendered as vector or must be rasterized?

+## Need for User defined style

+With vector data, it is easy to apply user defined style, though defining styles for complexes dataset is a daring undertaking.

 ## PDF standard
 Support of PDF/2 or PDF/A?
 No, open source library available.
-See [PDFlib][]
+See [PDFlib][].
+Not possible in the client

 ## Legacy client
 For some legacy client, we must eventually also provide raster tiles (from vector layer)?